Configuration Reference¶

 bool | false |

-Store SDD artifacts and beads under sdd/ in the project repo instead of .sase/sdd/ in the primary workspace. |
+For non-bare-git projects, store SDD artifacts and beads under sdd/ in the project repo instead of .sase/sdd/ in the primary workspace. |

 When enabled, prompt snapshots, tales, epics, legends, myths, research notes, and the bead database directory are placed